Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 You may tell them something like, "I'm glad you've brought this up, I wanted to talk to you about..." which allows you to transition to the area that seems best to talk about.

-Use examples to guide the underperforming employee
+Use examples to guide your underperforming employee

 Everyone's worldview is different.
 It's easy for someone to be completely unaware of problems they may be causing for others, especially if they work remotely and don't see reactions or hear conversations from their colleagues.

-Confirm understanding and get specific
+Confirm their understanding and get specific

 Talking about a problem is not enough.
 Make sure it's clear what needs to be different going forward, and that they understand why their work was below standards.
 Make sure they're actively listening by giving them room to demonstrate understanding in the discussion: